top of page

 Q: Are there food options nearby?

 A: Tons!
 Just a few blocks away is Coffee Cultures with excellent pastries and espresso.
 There's also a 24-7 Mini Mart on the corner if that's of any use to you.
 Less than a mile away, in Alameda, Cholita Linda has fantastic fish tacos, Scolari's does perfect burgers, fries, and a fried chicken sandwich.
 Greens & Grains makes epic salads to order.
-Monkey King does huge plates of fried chiken and Chinese stir-fried garlic noodles and veggies.
+Monkey King does huge plates of fried chicken and Chinese stir-fried garlic noodles and veggies.
 Sidestreet Pho kills it with the Vietnamese food.
 Burma Superstar will blow your mind for lunch or a celebratory dinner after the session.
 Wild Ginger will clear your sinuses with Szechuan dumplings and noodle soups.
 And a new spot called Spinning Bones covers everything from Japanese ribs to salmon salad.
-But the absolute star of the show, for lunch or take-out at any hour, is the Mediterranean food from Tahina.
+But the absolute star of the show, for lunch or takeout at any hour, is the Mediterranean food from Tahina.
 So, you won't go hungry...
 Just sayin.

 Q: Is there anything else I should know before booking a session?